-Anonymous asked: Your work reminds me of Bjork who would write a song about only one aspect of an entire fairy tale that she invented.
+Anonymous said: Your work reminds me of Bjork who would write a song about only one aspect of an entire fairy tale that she invented.
 So, nobody really knew what the song was about unless they knew the "backstory" of the fairy tale.
 And even then the lyrics are fairly esoteric.
 Good for you for making people look and think.
 It can be like a layered storyline.
 If the pictures stand on their own as interesting glimpses then so much the better.
 If someone knows the story of the picture then it can be fascinating!

 Yeah, I wrote a bit about it, this is the plan for the series, minus three other ones I have yet to do:

 Thank you, I’m glad to hear your thoughts :) I can post some more of the brainstorming/writing I did behind it if you were curious.
 It’s about identity and how media and similar or Dionystic influences warp or shape them

 Another (even more) shitty scan lol.
 Impatient to get to the uni scanner :P gold gloves heil yeah!

 This is actually my attempt at a portrayal of Greek mythology god Narcissus, and the iconic image of him gazing in adoration into his reflection in the river for eternity.

 It’s part of a greater series on my course.

 Bloody difficult to get these self-portraits on a Mamiya RB67 medium format camera so I did pretty well managing this much - there’s actually an air cable release in my left hand in the shot which I was squeezing the life out of to make it press the shutter button.
 I think my eyes are closed here either fully or partially, resulting from the flash